Operation Jacana

 Operation Jacana is the codename for a series of operations carried out by coalition forces in Afghanistan.
 The operations were carried out most notably by 45 Commando Royal Marines.
 U.S. forces, Australian SAS and Norwegian FSK also participated.
-The operation was a follow-up operation of Operation Anaconda and was meant to kill or capture the remaining Al-Qaida and Taliban rebels.
+The operation was a follow-up operation of Operation Anaconda and was meant to kill or capture the remaining Al-Qaeda and Taliban rebels.
 The operation has been called a "mopping up" operation after Operation Anaconda.
 The operation is named after an African bird type, jacana, described in one manual as "shy, retiring, easily overlooked".

 Operation Jacana includes the following operations: